 Grief work is creative relationship work with the ultimate aim of

 Set up your initial first meeting time here:

 - Accepting grief and pain: Instead of trying/pretending to be ok or strong, accepting what is, both within yourself, as well as in response to others.
 Moving from being at grief’s mercy towards actively dealing with grief.

-- Relationship with the intense emotions: Working towards seeing the emotions as helpful allies and necessary parts in the healing process.
+- Relationship with the intense emotions: Working towards seeing the emotions as helpful allies and necessary parts of the healing process.

 - Death and finding a way to relate to the no longer physically present person: Coming to acceptance of the reality of death and finding ways to live a healthy ongoing emotional relationship with the dead person, one that supports integration into life.

 My background is broad, including different approaches, therapeutical styles, and techniques.
 I use whatever is most helpful to the situation and the client, keeping a holistic, integrative perspective.